Dental Bonding

 This field is for validation purposes and should be left unchanged.

-Are there any disadvantages?
+Are there any drawbacks to consider?

-What happens during the bonding procedure?
+What should I expect during the bonding appointment?

 Return to Patient Education